stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ### The next best thing
 Well, if we can't use the same files, we have to look for something not that far from that ideal world.
-If we can somehow automatically generate the PureScript code from the Haskell code, we could prevent the problem of type difference.
+If we can somehow automatically generate PureScript data types from Haskell data types, we could prevent the problem of type difference.
 We would effectively extend the typesystem from the backend to the frontend.

 ### `purescript-bridge` to the rescue